Limited Time Offer:Up to 0% off Hello Interview Premium

 How to review AI output, write effective tests, and catch bugs before they compound.

 Testing and the type system are your most powerful verification tools in an AI-enabled interview.
 Tests make AI-generated code better because the model has concrete targets to hit.
 They make verification faster because you run them instead of reading every line.
 And they show the interviewer you care about correctness, which is one of the top evaluation criteria across every company we've talked to.
-Types do a lot of the same work, catching a whole class of bugs before you ever run the code.
+In a typed language, the compiler's type checks do a lot of the same work, catching a whole class of bugs before you ever run the code.

 How you approach testing depends on the format.